watts-kit/watts_plugin_rcauth/README.md

   reqpeated in the openid section.
 This is because they also need to be accessible from the plugin.

+One known bug with Watts is, that empty lines with whitespaces will cause the config parser to crash and thereby watts won't start.

 # Dependency Installation and configuration